Rilabug/Rilabug/README.md

 - 👋 Hi, I’m @Rilabug
-- You can reach me on Discord, username is "opticalmediagood".
+- You can reach me on Discord, username is "Rilabug#6444"
 - YouTube is @blue-spy-j4g
+- Twitter is @hddsandwich
+- Twitch is twitch.tv/BLUSpyj4g.
+Please don't watch any of the streams on any of the channels.